benbucksch/autoconfig-spec/draft-autoconfig-1.md

 * Configuration fields MUST NOT contain invalid or non-working configuration data.
-* Mail providers MUST return a working configuration, with state-of-the-art security.
+* The provided configuration MUST be working, and SHOULD use state-of-the-art security.
 * Configurations MUST be public and MUST NOT require authentication (see below).